GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 ## Nested K Loops

-Occasionally there may be situtaions when a nested K loop is required (such as accumulating precipitation).
+Occasionally there may be situations when a nested K loop is required (such as accumulating precipitation).

 PUT EXAMPLE IN ONCE THERE IS PROPER SOLUTION FOR THIS (no need for double masks)